celo-org/rainbowkit-celo/README.md

 This package has `@rainbow-me/rainbowkit` as a peer dependency and expect it to be installed too.
 Follow [their instructions](https://www.rainbowkit.com/docs/installation) if that's not done yet.

+### A note on version compatibility

+After version 0.8.0 inclusive, this package has the most significant digit match the version of @rainbow-me/rainbowkit it is compatible with.

+IE for `@rainbow-me/rainbowkit@0.8.1` use `@celo/rainbow-kit@0.8.0`

 ## Usage

 ```ts